googleads/googleads-dfp-java-dfp-playground/README.md

    Open Eclipse, and import the project by going to  **File > Import**, then **General > Existing projects into workspace** and selecting the extracted folder.

+3. Run (using one of the following methods):

-3. Run from Eclipse
+  - Run from Eclipse

    Within the project, open the folder eclipse-launch-profiles.
 Right-click DevAppServer.launch, and then select **Run As > DevAppServer**.

    The playground will be running at: http://localhost:8888/

-4. (Optional) Run from the command line
+  - Run from the command line

    From the root of the project directory, run: